Purdue-CS193/homework-0-Justinjp126/index.md

 ## My Favorite Parts of CS

-- Making websites
+- Making websites and web development in general
 - Going through the process of planning, coding, and maintaining projects
-- Learning new technologies and methods
+- Learning new languages and methods to create projects